rktjmp/pact.nvim/enum/README.md

 (keys [ (where [enumerable] (table? enumerable)) ])
 ```

-Get values from table as an enumerable, order is undetermined.
+Get keys from table, order is undetermined.

 ## `last`
 Function signature: